 In fact, only 49.7% of dogs affected with bloat survived and returned home.
 For dogs that were already fit when they arrived at the veterinarian’s clinic, 80% of them managed to return home recovered.

 The stomach is not the only organ that twists.
-The spleen may also rotate, leading to the blocked circulation of the veins, which crucial for blood flow to the dog’s heart.
+The spleen may also rotate, leading to the blocked circulation of the veins, which is crucial for blood flow to the dog’s heart.
 This cuts off the blood supply, which can cause systemic shock and blood poisoning.

-Whilst all dog breeds face the possibility of developing bloat; studies show that large and giant dog breeds are more likely to be affected by dog bloat.
+Whilst all dog breeds face the possibility of developing bloat, studies show that large and giant dog breeds are more likely to be affected by dog bloat.

 - Akitas